naiborhujosua/naiborhujosua.github.io/consulting.md

 ---

 Consulting services are offered via Zoom and are exclusively available to prospective clients.
-If you’re interested in scheduling a one-on-one consulting session, please complete the Calendly form or do not hesitate to contact me at hi@naiborhujosua.com.
+If you’re interested in scheduling a one-on-one consulting session, please complete the Calendly form or feel free to contact me at hi@naiborhujosua.com.

 The schedule is subject to change at any time.